 Sue Keith (03:01)

-We hired a small business consultant who we had known who had successfully exited her business in a similar field to what was supposed to be our five-year plan.
-So picture, this is quite a while ago, so was still things being printed on paper.
-So picture giant spreadsheets of five-year plans all over her office, the consultant's office, where, okay, you're gonna be doing okay, and then you're gonna hire another BD person, and then you're gonna be upside down cashflow for a while, and then you're gonna write the ship and...
+So that really started the wheels turning.
+Kind of a funny story.
+So, when we first kicked things off, Cathy and I hired a small business consultant who we had known had successfully exited her business in a similar field.
+She was hired to help us with what was supposed to be our five-year plan.
+This is quite a while ago, so things were still being printed on paper.
+So, picture giant spreadsheets of five-year plans all over her office, the consultant's office.
+“You're going to hire another BD person, and then you're going to be upside down cashflow for a while, and then you're going to write the ship and...”
+After a couple of months of this, Kathy and I just looked at each other and thought, “this is stressing us out.”
+Let's grow this thing organically.
+And the idea of being upside down cashflow-wise was scary to both of us.
+So we shredded all that and just started running the business.

-It was really building the business was about reaching certain inflection points.
+And you talk about inflection points in the work that you do.
+That's very much how we kind of approached it.
+If we look back on our 10 years before we sold the business, building the business was about reaching certain inflection points.
 And what I mean by that is kind of reaching a point where the status quo is too painful to continue.
-So that could be meaning, okay, it's time to hire an employee.
-That's a really scary proposition when the first time you ever hire an employee, because now you're really responsible for someone's livelihood.
-It was committing to an office lease, you know, where we were meeting candidates in Starbucks.
-And at some point, Cathy said to me, we really need to look.
+So that could mean, “okay, it's time to hire an employee.”
+That's a really scary proposition when it’s the first time you ever hire an employee, because now you're really responsible for someone's livelihood.
+It was committing to an office lease, where we were meeting candidates in Starbucks.
+And at some point, Cathy said to me, “we really need to look more professional in this.”
+We also had to bring in a newer and more robust CRM.
+Again, these are pretty expensive investments, but the status quo was not working anymore, and we had to make that investment to kind of grow the business even further.

 Elizabeth Shea (05:53)